-You can create self development objectives in 15Five, as well!
+You can create self-development objectives in 15Five, as well!
 Encourage all of your team members to set quarterly self-development goals.
 As you and your team members identify their skill gaps, create learning goals to keep their growth and development front and center.
-Self development objectives allows your team member to prioritize these skill gaps that prohibit them from doing your best work.
-We recommend setting short-term and general “do your best” goals for self development objectives.
+Self-development objectives allow your team member to prioritize these skill gaps that prohibit them from doing your best work.
+We recommend setting short-term and general “do your best” goals for self-development objectives.
 Specific and challenging goals have a negative effect on performance.
-More general learning goals increase the growth mindset, a belief that abilities are not fixed, because then your team member won't worry about failure and instead see goal setting as a chance to learn.
+More general learning goals increase the growth mindset, a belief that abilities are not fixed because then your team member won't worry about failure and instead see goal setting as a chance to learn.

 Best Practices for setting priorities with your team members